tamsakarwa/zomato-data-vision/README.md

 - **SQL Queries** : Complex SQL queries are written to extract insights such as sales trends, customer behavior, and product performance across various dimensions.

-- **Result Visualization with Tableau** : The query results are connected to Tableau for interactive dashboards and visualizations to effectively communicate key business insights.
+- **Result Visualization ** : The query results are connected to Tableau for interactive dashboards and visualizations to effectively communicate key business insights.

 ---